lnahrf/steel_rods/clp8w1pjp000909ku8o1ld6z9.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1700604404279/4eb0cf7d-a98b-4da1-8b2b-0e152c574210.png align="center")

-For us to serve our map tiles offline, you just have to include them in your binary and configure your version of Leaflet to use the local file path (it varies by environment, but the concept is the same).
+For us to serve our map tiles offline, you just have to include them in your environment and configure your version of Leaflet to use the local file path (it varies by environment, but the concept is the same).

 Now you know how to generate, serve and render maps using Leaflet, on multiple platforms and frameworks.